-Stefanie Gödicke (Producer and Managing Director of Kojoten Filmproduktion) and Miriam Baitinger (Production Assistant) spoke to us about how Yamdu has helped change their work.
+Greenlit for a fourth season of Das Internat, Stefanie Gödicke (Producer and Managing Director of Kojoten Filmproduktion) and Miriam Baitinger (Production Assistant) spoke to us about the great success Yamdu has brought to the service production.

 Can you start off by sharing your general framework with us?